VW Group appoints new Seat-Cupra CEO as it gears up for electric car fightback | Autocar

 He took the reins of the two Spanish marques after the shock departure of their previous chief, Wayne Griffiths, on 31 March.

-Haupt was previously in charge of Seat and Cupra’s production and logistics, having overseen the preparation of their factory in Martorell, Spain, for the Volkswagen Group’s new Electric Urban Car family.
+Haupt was previously in charge of Seat's and Cupra’s production and logistics, having overseen the preparation of their factory in Martorell, Spain, for the Volkswagen Group’s new Electric Urban Car family.